This page has links to helpful resources for:

 In some areas, there are services you can pay to help you with supported decision-making

-- Website - Personal Advocacy and Safeguarding Adults Trust external provides a range of safeguarding services and supports for adults with and support needs in New Zealand.
+- Personal Advocacy and Safeguarding Adults Trust external provides a range of safeguarding services and supports for adults with and support needs in New Zealand.
 Website also available in Easy Read.

 Needs assessment